What You Need to Know About Healthcare Reform

 - You can get coverage even if you have health problems.

-- You have more choices for buying health coverage.
+- You have choices for buying health coverage.

-1. You need to have health coverage or pay a penalty (in most cases) starting in 2014.
+1. You need to have health coverage or pay a penalty (in most cases).

 So what does that mean for you?
 Let’s figure it out.
 Here’s a look at a few different situations: